 Monastero Bormida (191 m a.s.l)

 Monastero, as its name indicates, was founded by a group of Benedictine monks.
 The evidence of this monastic past is still tangible in the original Romanesque belfry of the Abbey, subsequently used as a bell tower it is connected to the castle by an arched bridge.
-Worth visiting: the castle – built around the 14th century as an annex of the ancient Benedictine Monastery of Santa Giulia, the Romanesque humpback bridge, the parish church of Santa Giulia and the ancient parish church of San Desiderio, a jewel in Baroque architecture.
+Worth visiting: the castle – built around the 14th century as an annex of the ancient Benedictine Monastery of Santa Giulia, the Romanesque humpback bridge, the parish church of Santa Giulia and the ancient parish church of San Desiderio, a jewel of Baroque architecture.
 Monastero was the birthplace of Augusto Monti, an antifascist writer and Cesare Pavese’s mentor.

 For further information you can contact the Town Hall: 0144 88012